jevontrei/JoelvonTreifeldt_T2A2/README.md

 6 to >5 pts HD
 Meets D, and includes appropriate code examples supporting the descriptions. -->

-**AFTER CODING begins**

-comments table were removed

 The ERD evolved significantly over the course of development, as requirements and complexities arose.
 The Medication table was removed, along with its Prescription join table.
 This was done for simplicity, and to focus on the basics of the API as a proof of concept and first attempt.
-The Auth table was renamed to Treatment, ...
+The Auth table was renamed to Treatment, for clarity, as auth decorators and functions were also in use.
+The comments were removed from the Logs, for simplicity.

 Appointments evolved from being a join table between Patients and Doctors to being a child entity of the Treatments.

-... doctor and patient emails must be unique within one type of model, but a doctor can duplicate themselves as a patient with the same email no worries.
-BUT! that will cause confusion with logging in. how do you know what someone is trying to log in as? use roles?
+For future versions: doctor and patient emails must be unique within one type of model, but a doctor can duplicate themselves as a patient with the same email address.
+However, this may cause confusion when logging in.
 In future, create separate login endpoints for each user type.

-Entities:
+### Entities:

 - Patient
   - Log